vuejs/docs/src/guide/component-template-refs.md

 this.$refs.usernameInput
 ```

 to access the `<base-input>` instance.
-This may be useful when you want to, for example, programmatically focus this input from a parent.
+This may be useful when you want to, for example, programmatically set focus on this input from a parent.
 In that case, the `<base-input>` component may similarly use a `ref` to provide access to specific elements inside it, such as:

 ```html
 <input ref="input">